Adventure into Myanmar

-For years, Myanmar was run by an oppressive dictatorship that strictly regulated travel throughout the country.
-The good news is that things have started to change and Myanmar recently held is first free democratic elections.
-This has opened the doors of the once closed-off nation, allowing you to experience a part of Asia that was not possible just a few years ago.
+For years, Myanmar was run by an oppressive dictatorship that strictly regulated travel throughout the country, but things have changed over the last few years.
+With the new free Democratic Elections, the doors to the country have been opened to visitors, allowing you to experience a part of Asia that was not possible just a few years ago.

-Our Adventure in Myanmar starts in Yangon on November 10th where we will meet as a group (Flights arrive daily from Bangkok, Thailand).
+Our Adventure in Myanmar starts in Yangon where we will meet as a group (Flights arrive daily from Bangkok, Thailand).
 Here we will spend an evening photographing the gorgeous Shwedagon Pagoda (Golden Pagoda).
 From there we will fly to Bagan, our first major stop of the trip.
-Here you will have 3 days to explore and photograph the thousands of Buddhist temples while also getting the chance to capture unique images of local Buddhist monks throughout the countryside.
-From there we will fly to Inle Lake, where we will spend a few days exploring the calm waters, local villages and photographing the famous Myanmar fisherman.
-The workshop will wrap up our time with a quick stayover in Mandalay, giving us an opportunity to capture the natural lives of those crossing the U Bein wooden bridge as well as the life of local Buddhist monks in a nearby Monastery .
+There you will have 2 days to explore and photograph the thousands of Buddhist temples while also getting the chance to capture unique images of local Buddhist monks throughout the countryside.
+From there we will fly to Inle Lake, where we will spend a few days exploring the calm waters, local villages and photographing the famous Burmese fisherman.
+The workshop will wrap up in Mandalay, giving us an opportunity to capture the natural lives of those crossing the U Bein wooden bridge as well as the life of local Buddhist monks in a nearby Monastery .